raphi-web/kaioken_segmenter/README.md

-# Sentinel-2 Interactive Segmentation
+# Kaio-ken Segmenter

+## A label tool for Remote Sensing, supports GeoTiffs with more than just 3 Bands!

 ![screenshot.png](readme_assets/screenshot.png)
 ## Disclaimer

 This is a prototype for human-in-the-loop (binary) semantic segmentation in remote sensing with semi-supervised training.
-I build this after some exciting talks in a conference. **I also used AI-Code generation in this project to get started.**
+I build this after some exciting talks in a conference. **I also used AI code generation in this project to get started.**

 The tool turned out to be very useful to my work in remote sensing, and I hope it is useful for others too.